Scydact/pensum-extractor/DEV_NOTES.md

 [2](https://developers.google.com/web/tools/workbox/guides/configure-workbox)

 TODO: Make the app work again
-- [ ] Do .course and .passed coloring using css variables with hsv().
 - [P] Allow tracking
   - [X] Use a .clickable class to toggle :hover background.
   - [X] With .clickable done, clean table headers from not():hover